Zilliqa/dev-portal-old/docs/exchanges/exchange-transaction-receipts.md

   }
 ```

-## Recommended Steps for Exchanges Polling for Incoming Deposit from Smart Contract Transactions
+## Recommended Steps for Exchanges Polling for Incoming $ZIL Deposit from Smart Contract Transactions

 1. Confirm that the **success** field is set to `true`.
 1. Traverse the **transitions** JSON array.
 For each transition, for a successful deposit of `$ZIL` via the smart contract, the following must be fulfilled: